tagawa/bootstrap-without-jquery/README.md

 ## Browser support

-Bootstrap 2 version so far tested in the following browsers:
+Bootstrap 2 version so far tested in the following browsers.
+(Bootstrap 3 testing is on the todo list)
-(Bootstrap 3 version needs to be tested)

 ### Works